 Visiting Assistant Professor, Music History, Theory and Ethnomusicology

-From 2011 to 2013 Keith taught at Western University.
-This past summer he co-taught Dalhousie University’s Advanced Seminar in Baroque Culture at Český Krumlov Castle in the Czech Republic.
-He previously taught courses at the University of Waterloo and the University of Toronto, where he received his Ph.D. in 2011.
-His research has been supported by a Social Sciences and Humanities Research Council Doctoral Fellowship and a Dünnhaupt Travel Fellowship.
+I received my PhD from the University of Toronto in 2011.
+From 2011 to 2013 I taught at Western University.
+In the summer of 2013 I co-taught Dalhousie University’s Advanced Seminar in Baroque Culture with historian Simon Kow at Český Krumlov Castle in the Czech Republic.
+My research has been generously supported by a Social Sciences and Humanities Research Council Doctoral Fellowship and a Dünnhaupt Travel Fellowship.